SoftwareAG/c8y-docs/content/edge/configuration-bundle/updating-domain-and-certificate.md

 After the installation, you can change the domain name of your Edge appliance.
 You must always have a supporting license file and an SSL certificate for your domain name that is configured.
 You can change the domain name using the GUI and REST APIs.

->**Important:** Before you change the domain name, see the [Domain name validation for Edge license key generation](/edge/installation/#domain-name-validation-for-edge-license-key-generation).
+>**Important:** Before you change the domain name, see [Domain name validation for Edge license key generation](/edge/installation/#domain-name-validation-for-edge-license-key-generation).

 ### Changing the domain name using the GUI